Mr Hugh Catchpole Arrives

 School History Room

-The School History Room was the brainchild of AVM (Retd) Raja Aftab Iqbal.
-Towards the end of 1998, he thought of preserving the glorious past of the School and highlighting the achievements of old and young Sargodhians.
-On 12 November, 1998 Sqn Ldr M Shahid Hafeez was appointed the Officer Incharge School History Project.
-To start with two rooms in the Hobbies Club were merged to create space.
-Necessary renovation was done and show cases were built in the walls.
-Old magazines and Newsletters of Royal Pakistan Air Force Public School times were the first addition to the Room.
-Then some shields and trophies including Chigwell Shield were brought in.
-Besides briefs of Commandants and Principals of the School and some "Historical Firsts" were collected and engraved on steel plates to decorate the walls of History Room.
+The School History Room was the brainchild of AVM (Retd) Raja Aftab Iqbal who thought of preserving the glorious past of the School and highlighting the achievements of old and young Sargodhians.
+On 12 November, 1998, Sqn Ldr M Shahid Hafeez was appointed the Officer Incharge School History Project.
+He was assigned to compile the history of the School in association with Stenographer (Retd) Abdul Rashid, the first Pakistani employed at the School in 1953.
+Additionally, he was assigned to oversee the necessary renovation to build a History Room in the Hobbies Club.
+Two rooms were merged to create space, and show cases were built in the walls to display the assets.
+Old magazines and Newsletters of Royal Pakistan Air Force Public School times were brought in.
+Some shields and trophies including Chigwell Shield were also added to the Room.
+Besides, briefs of Commandants and Principals of the School, and some "Historical Firsts" were collected and engraved on steel plates to decorate the walls of History Room.

 To further enrich the Room, letters were written to the concerned agencies, and retired and serving personnel of armed forces and civil service.
 Many of them responded positively and resultantly a lot of information was gathered.
 In this connection Sqn Ldr Shahid was also sent to attend Platinum Jubilee Celebrations of Military College, Jhelum (MCJ) from 19 to 20 November, 2000.
 The visit of MCJ Museum was made part of the celebrations.
 On his return from MCJ Sqn Ldr Shahid brought home some new ideas for displaying the historical assets.
 He suggested that the History Room may be expanded and divided into galleries for displaying various eras of the School on the pattern of MCJ Museum.